 The problem when you think something is “risky”, even though it’s uncertain, is that you entertain the illusion that you can in some way calculate what the correct course of action is, and make a cost-benefit analysis.
 It’s a fallacy.
 Had we had the uncertainty mindset, in Europe, we might have paid more attention to what was happening in China at the beginning of 2020 and been more cautious.
 We might have taken the position of, “We don’t know if it’s going to be truly bad, but if it is, it’s going to be terrible”.

 There’s another distinction you make in your book that I think is illuminating.
 It’s the distinction between efficiency and innovation.
 In cuisine, you say there’s been a paradigm shift from efficiency as the core principle to innovation as the core principle (even if both still matter).
 Why does what’s happened in the world of food provide relevant insights for everyone else?

 There’s a continuum that every business must operate on, with efficiency on one end—ie making sure you get better and better at doing what you already know how to do—and innovation on the other end—figuring out how to do something you don’t know how to do yet.
 If you go near one end, you get further away from the opposite end.

-In order to do something new, you always have to fail at doing the new thing first.
-If you do something, whether it’s learning a new language, making a new dish, coming up with a new product or starting a company, there is no getting it right the first time, unless you are unbelievably lucky.
+To do something new, you always have to fail at doing the new thing first.
+If you do something, whether it’s learning a new language, making a new dish, coming up with a new product, or starting a company, there is no getting it right the first time, unless you are unbelievably lucky.
 And getting things wrong means wasting resources, which is the opposite of being efficient.